How will the

 You will receive a syllabus and suggested

 reading list in your Welcome Email.
-We supply
+We supply laboratory notebooks with lined pages for taking notes.
+You

-so we suggest sunscreen and a hat.
+also suggest that you bring sunscreen and a hat

 Can I bring my dog to class?